v-iashin/CORSMAL/README.md

 ## How to run evaluation?

 We recommend to use our docker image to run the evaluation script.
 (To experement with different approaches, inspect individual README files inside of the task folders.)
-Running the script will take ~3 hours on 10-core i9-7900X X-series, 4x1080Ti (one gpu is enough), RAM 64Gb (or at least 20Gb), 30Gb of extra disk space (besides the dataset).
+Running the script will take ~3 hours on 10-core i9-7900X X-series, 4x1080Ti (one gpu is enough), RAM 64Gb (or at least 20Gb but the more GPU you will use the more RAM it will allocate), 30Gb of extra disk space (besides the dataset).

 Clone the repo recursively (with all submodules):
 ```bash